-The current GSSO sponsors expressed a strong interest in continuing this research initiative, hence a proposal for Phase 2 was developed in mid-2016.
+The GSSO Phase 1 sponsors expressed a strong interest in continuing this research initiative, hence a proposal for Phase 2 was developed in mid-2016.
 A consultation process involving a workshop held in Perth (in August 2016) and a second workshop held in Rouyn-Noranda, Canada (in October 2016), both contributing significantly in defining the research priorities for the continuation of this research.

 Summary of GSSO Phase 2 Project